 Area Examined Problem Statements and Root Causes Grade Level Readiness PS SL-1 38% of students demonstrate growth in the area of reading as evidenced by EOY MAP results.
 Which communicates that there are still gaps in foundational skills in the early grades and there is still a limited amount of students, 55%, meeting state standard on the STAAR test.
-RC SL-1 Students receive inconsistent interventions, and teachers need additional professional development opportunities and access to an instructional coach to enhance their practice to help students make greater gains in reading.
+RC SL-1 Students receive inconsistent interventions; therefore, teachers need to provide tutoring opportunites, and teachers need additional professional development opportunities and access to an instructional coach to enhance their practice to help students make greater gains in reading.
 EOY Assessment Outcomes PS SL-2 MATH: 36% of students demonstrate growth in the area of math as evidenced by EOY MAP results.
 Which communicates that there are still gaps in foundational skills in the early grades and there is still a very limited amount of students, 36%, meeting state standard on the STAAR test.
-RC SL-2 Students receive inconsistent interventions, and teachers would benefit from additional opportunities to receive professional development in math instruction.
+RC SL-2 Students receive inconsistent interventions; therefore, teachers need to provide tutoring opportunites, and teachers would benefit from additional opportunities to receive professional development in math instruction.
 Students on our campus would also benefit from a vertically aligned math framework to guide their instructional practices.
 EOY Assessment Outcomes PS SL-3 SCIENCE: 46% of our students performed at the approaches category or above on their STAAR test, and 66% of students are identified as Tier 1.
 RC SL-3 Science instruction on the campus happens inconsistently and teachers would benefit from additional support in enhancing their instruction so that it is more interactive and hands-on.
-Choose One PS SL-4 RC SL-4 a doesn't demonstrate major signs of regression and the performance indicators largely remained stagnant.
+Teachers also need to provide tutoring opportunites for students, Choose One PS SL-4 RC SL-4 Strengths & Areas for Improvement Based on your Data Analysis a doesn't demonstrate major signs of regression and the performance indicators largely remained stagnant.
 Overall, tier 1 instruction across all grade levels needs to refined and implementation of rder thinking tasks, targeted data analysis, and backwards design lesson planning isn't happening with consistency.
-Strengths & Areas for Improvement Based on your Data Analysis